 The department encourages its students to study abroad, especially in Greece and Italy, but in many other countries as well, either during the summer or for a semester or year.

 First-year students or students new to classics are particularly advised to take the classical civilization courses.
 Courses in classical civilization do not require a knowledge of Greek or Latin.
-Under this heading, students' particular interests may lead them to courses that concern ancient history, literature, myth, or archaeology.
+Under this heading, students' particular interests may lead them to courses that concern ancient history, literature, myth or archaeology.
 Please note that the distinction between civilization courses at the 100 level and 200 level is not one of difficulty.
 Courses at the 200 level tend to have a narrower focus than the surveys at the 100 level, but both typically combine lectures and discussions, and the work may involve presentations, papers, and tests.

-New students are also encouraged to take Latin and/or Greek at the appropriate level.
+New students also are encouraged to take Latin and/or Greek at the appropriate level.
 Those who have previously studied Latin or Greek should consult with a member of the departmental faculty to determine which course would be appropriate.
-We offer proficiency tests in both Latin and (on demand) Greek during Orientation and in Latin once during each semester.
+We offer proficiency tests in both Latin and (on demand) Greek during Orientation and in Latin during the spring semester.
 For many reasons, it is ideal for students to begin studying a language in their first year of college, and our elementary courses in both Latin and Greek are specifically designed to meet their needs.
 No previous linguistic training is required or assumed for these courses, but regular attendance and thorough preparation are crucial.